fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Should I migrate Jquery to standard JavaScript?

 > Can a solution architect become a software developer?

 > Can you make a video about using Microdata?